Geriatric Medicine Board

 American Board of Internal Medicine View My Board Certification Status

-As of September 2024, Dr. McKoy reported no ongoing external relationships.
+As of May 2026, Dr. McKoy reported the following external relationships:

 Dr. Roker is a gerontologist and senior care consultant.
 She has extensive experience working with older adults, people with disabilities and family caregivers.
 Dr. Roker currently owns Commanding Your Care, a senior care consulting company that offers patient advocacy and personalized care management services.
 She is also an independent contractor for the 17th Judicial Circuit Courts (Broward County) of Florida where she serves as a guardianship examining committee member.
 During this role, she evaluates individuals to determine incapacity related to guardianship.